 Highways and Efficiency: The Blue Panels

-A distinctive feature to take into account when driving in France is the color of the signs: the blue ones are indicating that you are heading towards a freeway.
-These signs are your ally in finding the fastest routes between cities and regions, offering you the efficiency of high-speed roads.
+These signs are your best allies for finding the fastest routes between cities and regions, offering the efficiency of high-speed roads.

 National and Departmental Highways: The White Panels